Different stacks, same problem

 They are being added as current projects complete, rather than being rushed out half-finished just to fill a page.

-If you want a cleaner site, stronger machine readability, and a publishing system that compounds on your own domain, start with the clearest next step.
+If you want a cleaner site, stronger machine readability, and a system that compounds on your own domain, start with the clearest next step.